 Opportunities in the COVID-19 period include creating personal and organisational missions, visions, value systems, and strategic plans to readjust to current circumstances.
 For example, you may ask yourself in the aftermath of a changed society what do you want to achieve?
 How do you see yourself and others doing this?
 What do you value the most and how does this inform your current and future plans?
-Short- and long-term planning are needed to optimise health, welfare and safety.
-There are range of steps to build resiliency and they incorporate improving online communication, interpersonal, leadership, transferable aptitudes and strategic analysis.
+Short- and long-term planning is needed to optimise health, welfare, and safety.
+There are a range of steps to build resiliency and they incorporate improving online communication, interpersonal, leadership, transferable aptitudes, and strategic analysis.
 These steps include arranging for online family and formal support sessions ranging from check-ins to counseling and therapy to enhance your well-being.
-These kinds of supports can help to you to develop resiliency to meet structural and process-based change at home, work or in the community.
+These kinds of supports can help develop resiliency to meet structural and process-based change at home, work, or in the community.
 Counseling knowledge and practices offer promising and strategic supports to transform and transition from personal troubles and public threats to opportunities.
 These threats include a fear of outsiders including xenophobia, distress, work-based stress, post-traumatic stress, vicarious (secondary) traumatization and compassion fatigue.

 Pressure can be a natural part of our lives.
 From time to time, that pressure may develop into stress that you may feel to be unbearable.
 This can be due to a gradual build-up of tensions or perhaps a sudden unexpected incident.
 To reach such a situation and stage is not an indication of weakness, but rather a natural consequence of life’s events.

 The dictionary definition of “counseling” covers:

-There are many forms of counseling that are guided by a number of accepted theories.
-The Trident Foundation provides telephone, online or face-to-face counseling to assist participants who may be isolated, both in terms of time and space.
+There are many forms of counseling that are guided several accepted theories.
+The Trident Foundation provides telephone, online, or face-to-face counseling to assist participants who may be isolated, both in terms of time and space.